fgcu-data-mining-project/spam-filter/README.md

     └── spmsgb99.txt
 ```

-Otherwise, the `--trainPath` and `testPath` options can be used to specify different locations within the data directory.
+Otherwise, the `--trainPath` and `--testPath` options can be used to specify different locations within the data directory.

 ### Label Inference